Do you need to stretch that dollar as far as it can possibly go?

-Advertisers on Google can geotarget specific regions they want to advertise to.
+Advertisers on Google can geo-target specific regions they want to advertise to.
 This is perfect for local businesses that want to reach people in their local area.

 5 – Use Phrase & Exact Match Keywords

-When first building out your keywords lists in your tight matching ad groups, you’re much better off using exact and phrase match to start.
+When first building out your keyword lists in your tight matching ad groups, you’re much better off using exact and phrase match to start.
 This will ensure you don’t waste money on clicks that are completely unrelated to your business.

-Exact match terms have the highest relevancy but lowest search volume, phrase match have less relevancy and a higher search volume and broad match has the highest search volume with the lowest relevancy.
+Exact match terms have the highest relevancy but lowest search volume, phrase match have less relevancy and a higher search volume and broad-match has the highest search volume with the lowest relevancy.